How do I know if I’m making a difference? What should charities measure? How can charities make the most of data? How can I use data ethically?

 Whether you’re a charity or funder, impact measurement and evaluation is all about helping you improve the good work you’re doing.
-By understanding what’s going well, and what’s not, you can take steps to take to better serve the people and causes you support.
-What’s more, you can pool those insights together through shared impact measurement.
+By understanding what’s going well, and learning from what’s not, you can take steps to better serve the people and causes you support.
+What’s more, you can pool insights together through shared impact measurement.
 This helps you get the bigger picture on what is often a complex story.
-You might be just starting out on all this.
-Or perhaps you need in-depth advice on a specific area, like handling data or conducting qualitative research.
-Whatever your situation, we have guidance for you.

 This new guide is a ten step handbook to creating a theory of change, built on many years of developing them for charities and funders.
 It will teach you the basics, our core approach, with the information you need to do any theory of change.